tekknolagi/isdt/assignments/01-cli-investigative.md

 4. The website for this course, among other things, lives in our directory at `/comp/50ISDT/`.
 Take a look around!
 What's the password?
 5. How can you make `cat` number each line in a file?
-(Answer this question without using your browser, please!)
+(Answer this question without referencing the internet, please!)
 6. Files inside the special filesystem `/dev/` are used to communicate with the Linux kernel.
 Choose a file that looks interesting inside `/dev/` and tell us what it's for.
 You are free to use Google or any other internet or